statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Relative Humidity Measurement" device capability and can be used to display relative humidity data from external source.
-The device current humidity value can be set by calling its 'setCurrentValue' command with relative humidity value (in persents) as an
+The device current humidity value can be set by calling its 'parse' command with "humidity:<value>" string as an argument, where <value>
-argument:
+is relative humidity in percents:

-    setCurrentValue(60)
+    parse("humidity:<value>")

 ### Virtual Illuminance Tile